martinmib/organic/README.md

 - An updatable gallery with the option of hover image enlarge and click to view larger on a preview window
 - have a sign up page which gives the company an extra advantage at reaching new customer through marketed email
 - have social media icons which direect back to the company's social media sites
+- explain that you have to sign up to get an updated product list with up to date prices as the price of foodstuff is increasing and doesnt leave the company at a loss of earnings on a human error

 ## User Experience